What Increases Your Total Loan Balance?

 Errors

-Finally, balances or loan capitalization may increase because of calculation errors.
+Finally, loan capitalization may increase because of calculation errors.
 If you notice that your balance suddenly shoots up although you’ve been making all the correct payments, query it.

 Problems may arise for many reasons, including wrong payment amounts, algorithmic errors, or mixing your account up with somebody else’s.